Tomcariello/Squids/Readme.txt

         *Set cutscene for the grippable ceiling to be flat *Make sure cutscene only triggers once
-        *Destroy JUMP message after a few seconds

-        *Fallen rocks destroy the wall to open up a new path forward *Kill Player if hit by fallen rock
+        *Destroy JUMP message after a few seconds *Fallen rocks destroy the wall to open up a new path forward *Kill Player if hit by fallen rock
         *Enhanced DialogueController Script to handle multiple statement/character conversations *Improved cutscene markers.
-Timing is improved, interaction is better

-        Explain "Grip Ceiling" ability to Player after cutscene.
+Timing is improved, interaction is better *Explain "Grip Ceiling" ability to Player after cutscene.

-    Escort Green to the exit which requires the Ceiling Grip (top right - not created yet) Hide Medicine until you talk to GREEN for the first time (Waiting on this until cutscene are sorted out)
+        *Escort Green to the exit which requires the Ceiling Grip (area opened by rocks hitting the walls)

-V0.1: Fundamentals and cleanup
+V0.1: Bring the fun!!!
-    Clamp the camera better depending on the level position Add boss before you can talk to Green
+    Add boss before you can talk to Green
     Add boss before you can obtain medicine
+    Hide Medicine until you talk to GREEN for the first time (Waiting on this until cutscene are sorted out) Create 2-4 additional enemies with different behaviors, attack patterns & power levels
+    Add Xbox controller support

+V0.2: Fix some basics!
+    Fix Green's orientation when following RED (gets upside down if using ceiling grip) Green is jittery when following Red
-    Improve player jump mechanics
+    Clamp the camera better depending on the level position Improve player jump mechanics
     When you die the camera loses the player object.
-    Create 2-4 additional enemies with different behaviors, attack patterns & power levels Add Xbox controller support
-    Green is gittery when following Red

-V.5: Start to make this respectable
+V.5: Polish!!
     Dialogue Box:
         Create transition for the start of the conversation